 - Sketch: This is a popular design tool, which allows you to recreate web and app solutions for better usability.
 You can use drag-n-drop tools to improve the app’s designs, include animations, and test for interactivity.

 - Balsamiq Mockup: It is a powerful tool that has an impressive library of icons and items.
-You can choose to create a high or low-fidelity wireframe using this tool, depending on your needs. it helps design unique and highly customized wireframe that is interactive and allows you to seek feedback for the same.
+You can choose to create a high or low-fidelity wireframe using this tool, depending on your needs.
+It helps design unique and highly customized wireframes that are interactive and allows you to seek feedback for the same.

 - Ensure the app’s UI is in sync with the brand’s image and design goals.
-If you have a specific brand color and icon in mind, then ensure you clear it with your designer.
-Clarifying your requirements early on can reduce the time and efforts taken to complete the app solution.
+If you have a specific brand colour and icon in mind, then ensure you clear it with your designer.
+Clarifying your requirements early on can reduce the time and effort taken to complete the app solution.

 - Use current trends and design tools to prototype app solutions, which will enhance usability and flexibility.
 You should adapt to the user’s needs and the technical considerations for ease of use and intuitive navigation.

 - Integrate smart-analytics tools that track user behaviour across the app.
 Based on the insights drawn from the analytics data, keep improving the app UI to provide the best UX to the app users.

 You can use prototyping to understand how users connect with the software solution, and what makes them want to use the solution.